floydspace/serverless-esbuild/README.md

     minify: false
 ```

 Check [esbuild](https://github.com/evanw/esbuild#command-line-usage) documentation for the full list of available options.
 Note that some options like `entryPoints` or `outdir` cannot be overwritten.
+We rely on the Javascript API so make sure you provide the JavaScript options as they can be different to the CLI options.
 The package specified in the `exclude` option is passed to esbuild as `external`, but it is not included in the function bundle either.
 The default value for this option is `['aws-sdk']`.
 You can set `exclude` to `*` to disable packaging `node_modules`.

 See [example folder](examples) for a minimal example.